Martinhessmann/recipes.martinhessmann.com/README.md

 ## 🤝 Contributing

 Pull requests and suggestions are welcome!
-Please ensure recipes and features align with the project’s dietary and UX philosophy.
+Please ensure recipes and features align with the project's dietary and UX philosophy.